kkaur89/sei54-project-one/README.md

 - Even though the logic and problem solving were my biggest challenges, I also learn't alot from each issue.
 I got more comfortable with while loops and vanilla javascript on whole.
 - The animations I was able to implement, especially the drop feature.

+## Future Improvements

+- Fix the bugs
+- Responsive Design
+- Store the players score to implement Highest Score feature using local storage
+- Tidy the CSS and ensure the Winner and End Game elements were are coherent in design and also add more design to the page

+## Key Learnings
+- This project has helped me to solidify my understanding of Javascript fundamentals
+- Knowing when to leave a problem and move to another section of the project
+- Comment your code as much as possible, this is something I need to do more of
+- Console.log everything, this is the key to breaking down the problem